miss-sammie/more-clouds/README.md

 ## Installation

+1. Download this repository as a zip file
-1. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" in the top right corner
+3. Enable "Developer mode" in the top right corner
-3. Click "Load unpacked" and select the `more-clouds` folder
+4. Click "Load unpacked" and select the `more-clouds` folder
-4. The extension will automatically activate on all websites
+5. The extension will automatically activate on all websites

-## Files

-- `manifest.json` - Extension configuration
-- `content.js` - Main cloud animation logic
-- `styles.css` - Transparency and styling rules
-- `cloud.png` - Cloud image asset
-- `clouds.html` - Original standalone cloud animation (for reference)

 Enjoy browsing the web on clouds! ☁️✨